CTWGwebsite/CTWGwebsite.github.io/README.md

-A website for collective self-clarification without consolation
+A website for collective self-clarification without consolation.